mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SourcesItem) SetAssetTags(v []string)
 ```

-SetAssetTags gets a reference to the given datadog.Nullable\[\]string and assigns it to the AssetTags field.
+SetAssetTags gets a reference to the given common.Nullable\[\]string and assigns it to the AssetTags field.

 <a name="SourcesItem.SetAssetTagsNil"></a>
 ### func \(\*SourcesItem\) [SetAssetTagsNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_sources_item.go#L734>)